Adopt

 Story

 Molly is a sweet and happy five year old girl.
-She's put on a bit of weight in her middle aged years but is making progress in getting back to her normal weight.
+She's been on a weight loss journey and is looking great!
 She's been an only dog her whole life and enjoys the attention of her person.
-If a potential adopter has another dog in the home, she would probably prefer a slower moving dog than another Weimaraner or similar high energy dog, as she misinterprets rough play as something more than it is.
+She's currently being fostered with another dog, but isn't really interested in playing with him.
+She just wants her person.
+If a potential adopter has another dog in the home, she would probably prefer a smaller and less active breed.
 She's not one to bite, but can be fearful if things get too chaotic with another dog or dogs.
-At doggie daycare, she is mostly interested in the people, than the other dogs.
+At doggie daycare, she is interested in the people more than the other dogs.
 But will run with other dogs for awhile as long as things don't get too crazy.
 Her previous owner said she's kid friendly, for kids a bit older, like 11+.
 Her favorite past time is being at the feet of her person.
-So she would love someone who is home most of the time, like retired or working from home, but she needs someone who will give her regular exercise - to get those extra pounds off.
-Don't we all! ##2740450##
+So she would love someone who is home most of the time, like retired or working from home, but she needs someone who will give her regular exercise - to keep those extra pounds off. ##2740450##

 These pups are in Richardson, Texas too!